Opinion | Progressives warn Biden: No corporate lobbyists

 Left-wing House members including Reps.
 Alexandria Ocasio-Cortez, Katie Porter, Ayanna Pressley, Raúl Grijalva and candidate Jamaal Bowman along with 39 progressive groups signed a letter, obtained by POLITICO, arguing that no C-suite level corporate executives or corporate lobbyists ought to have Senate-confirmed positions in a Biden administration. […]The letter, which was delivered to Senate leaders Chuck Schumer and Mitch McConnell on Friday morning, called on both parties to adopt this standard, but organizers told POLITICO it was also intended to send a message to Joe Biden’s transition team as it vets potential candidates.

-The desire from the left that the next administration not be staffed with those who traverse the revolving door will not be news to Biden and his team.
+The desire on the left that the next administration not be staffed with those who traverse the revolving door will not be news to Biden and his team.
 Which is why a letter like this one is about public relations more than anything.
 And that’s perfectly appropriate: If they’re going to achieve their goals, they need both an inside and an outside strategy.

-In other words, they need to not only communicate their feelings to Biden and his inner circle but let them know that there will be a public cost if Biden becomes president and, say, stocks the Treasury Department with a bunch of Wall Street executives.
+In other words, they need to not only communicate their feelings to Biden and his inner circle, but also let them know there will be a public cost if Biden becomes president and, say, stocks the Treasury Department with a bunch of Wall Street executives.

 There are two important things to know about Biden when it comes to this question.
 The first is that, as I’ve argued, he’s extremely pliable, and not necessarily in a bad way.
 He doesn’t have specific policy ideas that he will always refuse to budge from; he wants to make deals and get wins.
 Which means that he’s potentially open to influence from all sides.